-Grant Narrative Questions (see below) Completed Budget Form Work plan/Timeline/Program Schedule (1-2 pages).
+- □ Grant Narrative Questions (see below) - □ Completed Budget Form use the notes column to detail how funds will be used - □ Timeline/Program Schedule (1-2 pages).
 Please describe timeline of project planning and implementation with input from faculty, students, administration, and visiting teaching artist(s).
-Include information on how many days and contact hours youth will work directly with teaching artists and what a typical day will look like.
-Letters of support: up to three, one page per letter.
-Letters can be from administrators, teachers, PTO/PTA, parents, community members, students, or school board members.
-Participating Artist Worksheet.
-All participating artists must be listed on the worksheet.
-Please select and use ONE of the following forms: PDF / MS Excel Letter from the individual with the legal authority to sign contracts for the school (principal, superintendent) acknowledging the grant proposal.
-If a grant is awarded, the check and paperwork will be sent to that official's attention to be used solely for the purposes described in this application.
-Signed acknowledgement from the Teaching Artist(s) that they are aware of the project and available if you receive funding.
-Work samples for all artists, except for NHSCA roster artists.
-If possible, we prefer that you include a link in the Participating Artist Worksheet to the artist's website or CreativeGround profile.
-Otherwise, upload work samples to the Submittable application form where indicated.
-If uploading, please title all work samples so they are easily identifiable by artist and description of work; alternatively, you may provide a Work Sample Index.
-For program materials and work samples, see Preparation of Work Samples for more information, including a work sample index sheet.
-Additio nal Materials Required for Charter Schools and nonprofit Alternative Education Sites only: Board-approved financial statement for applicant's most recently completed fiscal year List of Board members or arts advisory committee members, with contact information
+Include information on how many days and contact hours youth will work directly with teaching artists and what a typical day will look like. - □ Letters of support: up to three, one page per letter.
+Letters can be from administrators, teachers, PTO/PTA, parents, community members, students, or school board members. - □ Letter from the individual with the legal authority to sign contracts for the school (principal, superintendent) acknowledging the grant proposal.
+If a grant is awarded, the check and paperwork will be sent to that official's attention to be used solely for the purposes described in this application. - □ Signed acknowledgement from the Teaching Artist(s) that they are aware of the project and available if you receive funding.
+For artists not on the NHSCA Arts Education Roster: Artist bio/resume and work samples.
+If possible, we prefer that you include a link to the artist's website or CreativeGround profile in the narrative or as a separate upload.
+If links are not an option, please upload artist bio/resume and work samples with a work sample index sheet that identifies the artist and describes their artistic content.
+See Preparation of Work Samples for more information.
+If the project employs multiple artists, please provide bios/resumes and work samples for no more than 12 participating artists.
+Applications will be deemed ineligible if submitted without work samples.
+Work samples should be relevant to the artistic disciplines being proposed in the project and must be provided in an appropriate format (i.e., audio files for musical artists, video files for theatre artists).
+Note: CreativeGround is a free resource and provides a web presence for artists who do not have a website.

+Additional Materials Required for Charter Schools and nonprofit Alternative Education Sites only:

+- Board-approved financial statement for applicant's most recently completed fiscal year - □ List of Board members or arts advisory committee members